 The disorders (symptoms) that develop later are similar to those of other types of leukemia, caused by the invasion of malignant cells in the marrow, at the expense of healthy ones.
 They can include persistent fatigue, frequent infections, bleeding, unexplained weight loss , early satiety while eating and, less commonly, painless swelling of the lymph nodes in the neck, armpits and groin.

-Sometimes, chronic lymphocytic leukemia can also cause the spleen to enlarge so that it puts pressure on the stomach and causes a lack of appetite or signs of "indigestion.
-Other more obvious symptoms can include severe fatigue, paleness, bone pain," palpitations, night sweats, fever and bruising easily.
+At times, chronic lymphocytic leukemia can also cause the spleen to enlarge so that it puts pressure on the stomach and causes a lack of appetite or signs of "indigestion.
+Other more noticeable disorders (symptoms) can include severe fatigue, paleness, bone pain," palpitations, night sweats, fever and bruising easily.

 The causes of chronic lymphocytic leukemia (CLL) are unclear.
 At present, there is no evidence to show a relationship between the disease and exposure to radiation, chemicals (benzene), infections or nutrition.